Best Of16 min read

 • Ad/tracker blocking (MACE feature)

-• Port forwarding support — great for improving torrent seeding speeds
+• Port forwarding support — genuinely helpful for seeding speeds

 Pricing: